Patient Safety

 Contrast

-If you are having an MRI or CT scan, you may require a certain intravenous substance known as contrast to be injected ( often referred to as a ‘dye’).
+If you are having an MRI or CT scan, you may require “contrast” (an intravenous substance) to be injected.
+It is often referred to as “dye”.
+In this instance, you will be asked to consent to contrast being administered.

 Cape Radiology strictly adheres to the universal precautions for infection control.